eeaquino/ActionTimerExecutor/README.md

 # ActionTimerExecutor

 Ths package uses a PeriodicTimer to execure functions of the type Func<Task> at specified intervals.
-The functions can be executed in descending order based on the Interval Requestd(nowait = false) or can be concurrently executed(noWait = true).
+The functions can be executed in descending order based on the Interval Requested(nowait = false) or can be concurrently executed(noWait = true).

   # Usage
   Inject your timer, register your actions and start the timer.